DonyorM/weresync/docs/source/index.rst

 Contributing
 ============

+First, take a look at our `contribution guidelines <https://github.com/DonyorM/weresync/blob/master/README.rst/>`_.
-If you would like to submit a new feature or fix a bug, please submit a Pull Request at the `project repository <https://github.com/donyorm/weresync/>`_.
+Then, if you would like to submit a new feature or fix a bug, please submit a Pull Request at the `project repository <https://github.com/donyorm/weresync/>`_.
 You can submit a bug report on the `issue tracker <https://github.com/donyorm/weresync/issues/>`_.

 ==================
 Indices and tables